maxpou/maxpou.fr/content/posts/2019/2019-10-14-git-under-the-hood/index.md

 - if you're looking for a >90 days change (after that `git gc` clean it up).
 I don't know about you, but, I can't remember what I did ~1 month ago.
 So, 3 months should be more than enough 😉

 Also, if you use git commit like you `ctrl + s`, you might be easily lost.
-I'm sorry, but, can't do anything for you, except recommending you to read my post about the [conventional commits](https://www.maxpou.fr/git-conventional-commits).
+I'm sorry, but, I can't do anything for you, except recommending you to read my post about the [conventional commits](https://www.maxpou.fr/git-conventional-commits).
 In my opinion, it's the cleanest way to use git.